Partnerships are hatched in some funny places.

 However, once they started using socialPALS, the brands’ retailers could access its marketing materials easily, and post the materials directly to their Facebook page.
 They could even use the brand’s own budget to promote the material, and order the matching point-of-sale marketing assets.
 The whole process was suddenly much easier.

-This is a huge success for local retailer to really drive online customers into their stores but also for the brand, that are able to reach their target audience through local influencers, namely the retailers, and increase their reach by factor 60!
+This is a huge success for local retailers, helping them drive online customers to their stores.
+The brand, meanwhile, has been able to boost its target audience through local influencers, namely the retailers, and increase its reach by a factor of 60!

 How We Built It